CS 03 — An Introduction to Blockchain Technology and Its Applications

 Instructor(s): Ahmed Banafa

-Ahmed Banafa, Professor of Engineering, San Jose StateAhmed Banafa’s work focuses on blockchain, Internet of Things, and artificial intelligence.
-He is the author of two books, Secure and Smart IoT Using Blockchain and AI and Blockchain Technology and Applications, which is forthcoming.
+Ahmed Banafa, Professor of Engineering, San Jose StateAhmed Banafa’s work focuses on blockchain, the Internet of Things, cybersecurity, and artificial intelligence.
+He is the author of two books, Secure and Smart Internet of Things (IoT): Using Blockchain and AI and Blockchain Technology and Applications.
 Banafa studied electrical engineering at Lehigh.

 Textbooks for this course: